Best Overnight Summer Camps in Alabama 2023

 Camp Laney is an all-boys camp that sits on the crest of Lookout Mountain.
 Boys ages 7 to 15 can participate in camp traditions that have been a rite of passage since 1959.
 The summer camp is open to all faiths and strives to help young men appreciate the natural world and get closer to God.

-At this one- or two-week overnight summer camp, boys rotate through eight activities that provide mental and physical challenges in an encouraging way.
+At this one- or two-week residential summer camp, boys rotate through eight activities that provide mental and physical challenges in an encouraging way.
 Under the careful guidance of well-trained staff, campers can enjoy archery/riflery, horseback riding, mountain biking, ropes courses, waterfront activities, and more.

 The fun doesn’t stop when the sun goes down, as Camp Laney is famous for its nightly group activities and games, with events like a tribe hunt, campfire stories, and even a snake show.
 For parents looking to give their sons an impactful experience, Camp Laney is an excellent choice.

-4. Camp Mac
+3. Camp Mac

 Camp Mac takes things to new levels.
 Sitting in the heart of the Talladega National Forest, the camp facilities include a swimming pool, lake, equestrian centers, rock climbing wall, and more.